 The Parse()

 method is responsible for parsing data.
-In this case, Parse() calls the FillDataInfo()
+In the example below, Parse() calls the FillDataInfo()

 method first, then processes and returns the data: